Skip to main content

 1. Lydeard Hill Circular Walk

-This is a moderate 5-mile circular walk that starts and finishes in the village of West Bagborough.
+A moderate 5-mile circular walk that starts and finishes in the village of West Bagborough.
 The trail takes you to the top of Lydeard Hill, which offers panoramic views of the surrounding countryside and the Bristol Channel.

 1. Cothelstone Hill Circular Walk